Fuel JournalBasics & Guides28 min read

 Saturated Fat (SFA)

-Saturated fat reliably raises LDL cholesterol in many people.
-Elevated LDL is a causal risk factor for atherosclerotic cardiovascular disease.18
+Saturated fat reliably raises LDL cholesterol in many people, and elevated LDL is a causal risk factor for atherosclerotic cardiovascular disease.18

 Guidelines differ in strictness:

-A critical nuance for 2026: what you replace saturated fat with matters.
-Replacing SFA with polyunsaturated fats generally improves lipid profiles and reduces cardiovascular risk.
-Replacing SFA with refined carbohydrates is less helpful and can worsen triglycerides in some people.
+What you replace saturated fat with matters as much as how much you cut.
+Swapping SFA for polyunsaturated fats generally improves lipid profiles and reduces cardiovascular risk.
+Swapping SFA for refined carbohydrates, on the other hand, can worsen triglycerides in some people.

-The "food matrix" also matters.
-Saturated fat from different foods can behave differently in real diets.
-Yogurt and processed meat are not equivalent.
-But at the macro level, if LDL and heart health are priorities, keeping saturated fat moderate and emphasizing unsaturated fats remains the safest, most evidence-supported approach.
+The food matrix also matters.
+Saturated fat from full-fat yogurt and from processed deli meat don't behave identically in real diets.
+At the macro level, if LDL and heart health are priorities, keeping saturated fat moderate and emphasizing unsaturated fats remains the safest, most evidence-supported approach.

 Unsaturated Fat